 5. CPR classes are long and boring

 If you take the time to choose an experienced instructor who teaches engaging classes, First Aid and CPR certification courses can actually be quite enjoyable.
-American Heart CPR courses only last a few hours, so time will pass quickly if you choose the right instructor.
+American Heart Association courses only last a few hours, so time will pass quickly if you choose the right instructor.

 6. You can contract HIV/AIDS from performing CPR